Aliases for EGFR Gene

 Previous GeneCards Identifiers for EGFR Gene

 The protein encoded by this gene is a transmembrane glycoprotein that is a member of the protein kinase superfamily.
 This protein is a receptor for members of the epidermal growth factor family.
 EGFR is a cell surface protein that binds to epidermal growth factor.
 Binding of the protein to a ligand induces receptor dimerization and tyrosine autophosphorylation and leads to cell proliferation.
-Mutations in this gene are associated with lung cancer.
-Multiple alternatively spliced transcript variants that encode different protein isoforms have been found for this gene. [provided by RefSeq, Jul 2010]
+Mutations in this gene are associated with lung cancer. [provided by RefSeq, Jun 2016]

 GeneCards Summary for EGFR Gene

 EGFR (Epidermal Growth Factor Receptor) is a Protein Coding gene.
-Diseases associated with EGFR include inflammatory skin and bowel disease, neonatal, 2 and giant cell glioblastoma.
-Among its related pathways are Adherens junction and Bladder cancer.
+Diseases associated with EGFR include Inflammatory Skin And Bowel Disease, Neonatal, 2 and Giant Cell Glioblastoma.
+Among its related pathways are PI-3K cascade-FGFR3 and Development Slit-Robo signaling.
 GO annotations related to this gene include identical protein binding and protein kinase activity.
-An important paralog of this gene is TYK2.
+An important paralog of this gene is ERBB4.